-95 per cent of marine life has mysteriously died along the shoreline of the Far Eastern Kamchatka Peninsula in Russia.
+Ninety-five per cent of marine life has mysteriously died along the Far Eastern Kamchatka Peninsula’s shoreline in Russia.

 Earlier in September, local surfers and swimmers suffered from skin and eye irritation after coming in contact with the water.
-Underwater photographer Alexander Korobok took part in the research expedition and said that he had suffered from burns during the dive.
-Dead octopuses, sea urchins and fishes along with other sea lives have washed up on the Khalaktyrsky beach.
+Underwater photographer, Alexander Korobok, took part in the research expedition and said that he had suffered from burns during the dive.
+Dead octopuses, sea urchins and fishes, along with other marine lives, have washed up on the Khalaktyrsky beach.

-Greenpeace Russia could not yet establish the cause of the disaster claiming that there isn’t enough data in the official samples.
-However, its campaign director Blokov said that the place “just by official accounts contains around 108 tons of pesticides and poisonous chemicals.”
+Greenpeace Russia could not yet establish the cause of the disaster, claiming there isn’t enough data in the official samples.
+However, its campaign director, Blokov, said that the place “just by official accounts contains around 108 tons of pesticides and poisonous chemicals.”

 Not enough data in official samples from Kamchatka.

 ❗️The cause of the disaster on the peninsula has not been established.

 — Greenpeace Russia (@greenpeaceru) October 9, 2020